 - Specific millennia,

 Search engines are attempting to look at more than the keywords that a searcher uses when they type a term into a search box.
-In their efforts to get at the intent behind a search, they may look through their query log files to see what other people have search for in relation to the query terms used.
+In their efforts to get at the intent behind a search, they may look through their query log files to see what other people have searched for about the query terms used.

-That query log information could evidence a location based intent in some instances, or a time based intent, or some other kind of intent completely.
+That query log information could evidence a location-based intent in some instances, or time-based intent, or some other kind of intent completely.

 What other kinds of signals in query logs besides location and time might the search engines decide to use to rerank the search results you see?